camblomquist/camblomquist.github.io/content/posts/2024/move.md

 Second Question: How did this ever work in the first place?

 The answer to the first question is a classic C++ footgun.
 When a `std::vector` grows larger than its capacity, it reallocates its backing store and has to put the existing elements into that store.
 The best way to do this would be to *move* the elements, which in the best case is effectively a `memcpy`.
-Unfortunately, `std::vector` will only move elements if the class has the trait `is_nothrow_move_constructible` which is typically denoted by declaring the move constructor as `noexcept`.[^noexcept] In MSVC, `std::list` is not marked as such[^noexcept2] so when the vector reallocates, the list is *copied* instead of moved.
+Unfortunately, `std::vector` will only move elements if the class has the trait `is_nothrow_move_constructible` which is typically denoted by declaring the move constructor as `noexcept`.[^noexcept] In MSVC, `std::list` is not marked as such so when the vector reallocates, the list is *copied* instead of moved.
 When the list is copied, its elements are copied and our pointers are invalidated.[^copy]

 [^noexcept]: I say typically here because the default move constructor is implicitly `noexcept`.

-[^noexcept2]: It *is* noexcept in GCC and Clang's implementation of std, but the standard does not require this.
-This probably would've been a bigger nightmare to debug if this program was built for multiple platforms.

 [^copy]: Our first hint to this issue was that `Node` had defined a copy constructor but failed to copy its connections.
 That was a quick fix, but we never questioned why the nodes were being copied in the first place.